 She credits her home church, Evangelical Formosan Church (EFC) of Orange County for nurturing her Christian faith and for cultivating in her a deep love and appreciation for Taiwanese culture.

 Grace Kao attended Stanford University, studied abroad for one quarter at Oxford University, and graduated with honors with a joint major in philosophy and religious studies and a Masters degree in philosophy (BA: 1996, MA: 1997).
 Her undergraduate honors thesis, “The Ethical Status of Filial Duties: A Demythologization of ‘Filial Piety’ (孝, Hsiao) in the Classical Confucian Tradition,” won a Robert M. Golden Medal Award for Excellence in the Humanities and Creative Arts.
-She also became the inaugural recipient of the Howard M. Garfield Award for most “exemplifying the ethical values that are common to both the Jewish and Christian traditions.”
+She also became the inaugural recipient of the Howard M. Garfield Award for best exemplifying those humane ethical values common to the world’s diverse religious traditions through scholarship and/or service.
 She credits her undergraduate honors thesis advisor, Philip J. Ivanhoe, for planting in her the idea of pursuing a doctorate in philosophy and theology and thus setting in motion a heretofore uncontemplated future path.

 At Harvard University, Grace Kao studied religion under the “theology and an allied field: philosophy” concentration (PhD: 2003).
 She graduated debt-free thanks to generous funding she received from Harvard (and later the Andrew W. Mellon Foundation) and wrote her dissertation on human rights theory under the guidance of Francis Schüssler Fiorenza (chair & advisor), David Little, and Ronald F. Thiemann.
 She also honed her teaching skills through various teaching fellow opportunities and received two Certificates of Distinction in Teaching for her work in Michael Sandel’s legendary “Justice” course.